 In order to work in Sweden, you must have a work permit.
-According to Swedish Law your work permit application should be finalized before entering Sweden.
+According to Swedish Law, your work permit application should be finalised before entering Sweden.

 You can apply online for a work permit or for a residence permit as a self-employed person or a visiting researcher at the Migration Agency’s website.

 When applying online you are given clear instructions about how to fill in your application and what you should send with the application.
 This makes it easier for you to send in a complete application and increases your chances of a quick decision.

 If you apply for a residence permit for highly qualified persons to look for work or start a business, we recommend that you apply directly through the Migration Agency's website.
 You can also submit the form and attached documents at the Embassy of Sweden in Beijing or at the Consulate-General of Sweden in Shanghai.
 For more information regarding this permit, please visit the Migration Agency's website.